CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

-“H315 (skin irritation Cat 2) in SDS §2.
-Dilute acetic acid at working concentration warrants caution during prolonged or repeated contact.
+“H315 (skin irritation Cat 2) only.
+Dilute acetic acid at working concentration warrants caution on prolonged contact.
 Nitrile gloves for extended application sessions.”

 — Gtechniq